mart-w/parrotbot/README.md

 ## Installation
 To run ParrotBot on your machine, you need Python 3.5 or higher and [discord.py](https://github.com/Rapptz/discord.py) v0.15.0 or higher.
-ParrotBot also uses the modules `asyncio`, `datetime`, `json` and `re`, but those should normally already be part of your Python installation.
+ParrotBot also uses the modules `asyncio`, `datetime`, `json`, `re`, and `urllib2`, but those should normally already be part of your Python installation.
 You also need a Discord bot user and its API token (see https://discordapp.com/developers for further information on that).

 If you have all that, just clone this repository and create a file called `token.txt` in the repository’s root folder containing nothing but the API